earthly/website/blog/_posts/2023-10-30-the-roi-of-fast.md

  - just an example
 ---

-TLDR: In my totally bias role as one of Earthly’s creators, I believe that with Earthly:
+TLDR: In my totally bias role as one of Earthly's creators, I believe that with Earthly:

 - You'll directly cut down on build expenses as builds run faster.
 - Developers will save substantial time, translating to an even greater value than mere infrastructure savings.